 Below is the most recent invite for the Hampshire Hospitals Gynae-Oncology Support Group at The Ark Conference Centre, Basingstoke.
 The sessions are FREE OF CHARGE and are for diagnosed gynaecological cancer patients only.

-Please feel free to come along to any of the sessions, a text or email to confirm attendance is appreciated.
+Please feel free to come along to any of the sessions, a text or email to confirm attendance is greatly appreciated.

 Below is the most recent invite for the Hampshire Hospitals Gynae-Oncology Support Allotment in Stanmore, Winchester.
 The sessions are FREE OF CHARGE and are for diagnosed gynaecological cancer patients only.